project

 Notes

-• All file paths returned are absolute and resolved (symlinks are resolved to actual paths)
+- All paths are absolute and resolved